openstack-archive/fuel-docs/pages/reference-architecture/0040-network-setup.rst

 Internal (Management) Network
 -----------------------------

-The internal network connects all OpenStack nodes in the cluster.
-All components of an OpenStack cluster communicate with each other using this network.
+The internal network connects all OpenStack nodes in the environment.
+All components of an OpenStack environment communicate with each other using this network.
 This network must be isolated from both the private and public networks for security reasons.

 The internal network can also be used for serving iSCSI protocol exchanges between Compute and Storage nodes.